Skip to main content

 Anne Ladky

-Anne Ladky has served as Board Chair of EEF since its inception in 2020.
-From 1985 until 2016 Ladky served as Executive Director of Women Employed, a 47-year-old organization whose mission is to improve women’s economic status and remove barriers to economic equity.
-She is a member of the Executive Committee of The Chicago Community Trust and is also on the Board of the Civic Consulting Alliance.
+Anne Ladky was the founding Board Chair of EEF in 2020 and served in that role for four years.
+In 2024 she was elected to emerita status.
+In the past Anne was the Executive Director of Chicago's Women Employed, a highly effective organization that advocates and works to improve women's economic status and remove barriers to economic equity.
+She is also a member of the Executive Committee of The Chicago Community Trust and is on the Board of the Civic Consulting Alliance.

 Dr. Steve Fisher